-In every work we have looked at so far, the baby Jesus is front and center.
+In every Nativity work we have looked at so far, the baby Jesus is front and center.
 I wondered if we were to assume the baby was wrapped in Mary’s cloak, unseen by us.
 Perhaps that is the intention.
-As I enlarged various sections seeking for the baby I did find one area that could possibly be the baby, maybe less obvious because of darkening varnish.
-Older paintings that were varnished darken over time, often significantly.
+As I enlarged various sections seeking for the baby I did find one. maybe the baby is there in the straw and is less obvious because of darkening varnish.
 I’m curious what any of you think, do you see a baby?
 I think I might on the far right, level with perhaps Mary’s shoulder.
 At the very least, it’s odd.

 So what do you think, is Mary holding the baby under the cloak?
 What do you think of Joseph as the protector of the hidden years, have you thought of Joseph that way?

 If you’ve enjoyed this article, there are others in this series at this [link

 E.H.
 Gombrich, The Story of Art.
 (New York, Phaidon Press, 2016)